-If you experience USB drop outs:
+If you do experience USB drop outs:

-- Increase the USB Buffer Size See "USB Buffer Size (Latency)" on page 36. - Try closing other applications that are running at the same time as Scratch Live. - Try turning off background tasks, for example, wireless networking. - If your CPU load is very high, try decreasing the Maximum Screen Updates setting in the Display tab of the Setup screen.
-See "Maximum Screen Updates" on page 39.
+- Increase the USB audio buffer size.
+See "USB Buffer Size (Latency)" on page 30. - Try closing other applications that are running at the same time as Scratch Live. - Try turning off background tasks, for example, wireless networking. - If your CPU load is very high, try decreasing the maximum screen updates.
+See "Maximum Screen Updates" on page 33.